analuciachin/Tourism-in-SP/README.md

 # Tourism-in-SP
-Responsive design using media queries.
+Practiced responsive design using media queries.
 Worked on HTML and CSS.